Best PACS Software Shortlist

 Plan Comparison Table for PACS Software

-What is the typical range of pricing for PACS software?
+What kind of training is required for PACS software?

 Are there any free PACS software options?